iamshouvikmitra/gscditu/README.md

 ## Contributing

-[Under Development]Please read [CONTRIBUTING.md](#) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning